w5xd/WriteLogWizards/README.md

 wizard last updated in 2008 (and most of which dates from 2000--or earlier.)

 <h2>The wizards</h2>
 You must already have VS 2008 and/or VS 2013 and/or VS 2017 installed.
-The Community Edition 2017 is supported for WriteLog module development.
+The Community Edition 2017 is
+also supported for WriteLog module development.
 It takes two wizard operations to create a WriteLog contest module:<ol>
 <li>The WL11ProjectWizard (or WL12ProjectWizard) creates a skeleton project from the VS File/New-Project menu.
 <li>The WL11ModuleWizard (or WL12ModuleWizard) adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
 For VS 2017, use only the WL12 variations of the wizard deployment.
 <h3>Deploying the wizards</h3>
 There are a total of four wizards: two each for VS 2008 and VS 2013.
-Use the VS 2013 versions for VS 2017.
+Deploy the VS 2013 versions for VS 2017, and follow the one-time editing instructions below.
 The instructions for deployment are almost identical for all.
 There is more than one way to accomplish deployment, but here is one that works and is minimally intrusive on your system.